leedaeuni/leedaeuni.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello!😊 I am Daeun Lee and I go by Ellen.
-I received the Ph.D. degree in Applied Artificial Intelligence from Sungkyunkwan University (SKKU), Seoul, Republic of Korea.
+Hello!😊 I am Daeun Lee, and I go by Ellen.
+I received my Ph.D. in Applied Artificial Intelligence from Sungkyunkwan University (SKKU) in Seoul, Republic of Korea, in June 2024.
-Currently, I am a Postdoctoral Fellow at the [Data Science and Artificial Intelligence Lab (DSAIL)](https://sites.google.com/view/datasciencelab) in SKKU with Prof. Jinyoung Han.
+Currently, I am a Postdoctoral Fellow at the [Data Science and Artificial Intelligence Lab (DSAIL)](https://sites.google.com/view/datasciencelab) with Prof. Jinyoung Han and an Adjunct Professor at SKKU.

 My research interests mainly revolve around NLP, Multi-Modal Learning, and Affective Computing.
 I am excited about developing accessible AI healthcare systems to address tangible real-world challenges.
 I am enthusiastic for collaborating with experts across diverse domains.